Loading

 News Media

-Written by Noufal Al-Baradey At a time when everyone is chasing “trends” and the illusion of instant fame, an academic and professional v...
-Written by Noufal Al-Baradey At a time when everyone is chasing “trends” and the illusion of instant fame, an academic and professional voice emerges to sound a very different kind of warning.
-It is Dr. Ahmed Sherif, CEO of Alpha Centauri for Marketing and Medical Conference Organization, and Co-Founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).
+Written by Amr El-Gendy At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and profession...
+Written by Amr El-Gendy At a time when everyone is being swept up by “trends” and the pursuit of instant fame, an academic and professional voice emerges to sound a very different kind of warning.
+Our guest following the events is Dr. Ahmed Sherif, CEO of Alpha Centauri for Marketing and Medical Conference Organization, and Co-Founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).
 Dr. Sherif holds an honorary doctorate in Marketing and Business Administration from Lancaster Academy, United Kingdom, and an MBA from Cairo University.
-Today, he presents a technical and strategic roadmap to escape the social media trap and build digital assets that artificial intelligence can genuinely understand.
+Today, he presents a technical and strategic roadmap for escaping the social media trap and building digital assets that artificial intelligence can truly understand.
 The Myth of Partnership with Social Media Platforms: Where Is the Problem?
-An audience member asked Dr. Ahmed: You often describe the relationship with social media platforms as “slavery to algorithms,” while some consider it a partnership.
+An attendee directed a question to Dr. Ahmed: You often describe the relationship with social media platforms as “slavery to algorithms,” while some view it as a partnership.
 Where is the problem?
-His response was direct: The problem is that we assume there is “loyalty,” when in reality it is nothing more than a temporary and unfair commercial transaction.
+His answer was clear: The problem is that we assume there is “loyalty,” while in reality it is nothing more than a temporary and unfair commercial deal.
 Facebook, Instagram, and TikTok are profit-driven companies whose entire business model depends on converting your attention—and your audience’s attention—into paid advertising space.
 Algorithms have no loyalty to content creators.
-The shocking evidence: You may own a medical page with one million followers, yet a critically important post reaches only 300 people organically.
-But the moment you pay $500, the same post suddenly reaches 50,000 people.
-This is not a content failure—it is a deliberate engineering design meant to force you to pay.
-When you build your audience there, you are building a skyscraper on shifting sand that you neither own nor control.
+The shocking proof: You may own a medical page with one million followers, yet an extremely important post reaches only 300 people organically.
+But once you pay $500, suddenly the same post reaches 50,000 people.
+This is not a failure of content; it is a deliberate engineering design meant to force you to pay.
+When you build your audience there, you are building a skyscraper on shifting sand that you do not own and whose rules you cannot control.
 Is Artificial Intelligence the Solution?
-And How Does It Treat Content?
+And How Does It Handle Content?
 Dr. Ahmed Sherif emphasizes: This is the fundamental turning point that many people overlook.
 Artificial intelligence—Large Language Models (LLMs) and RAG systems used by Google SGE and ChatGPT—do not read Instagram, Facebook, or TikTok content.
 Why?
 Because 90% of the content on these platforms is access-restricted within the platform itself, and external search engines are not allowed to crawl or index it.
-To see this yourself: Search for something inside Facebook’s search box—you’ll find shallow, often irrelevant results.
-But after a few minutes of browsing, your timeline suddenly fills with paid ads related to what you searched for.
-This is not a coincidence; it is a closed system whose core function is to make you pay.
-Artificial intelligence, on the other hand, looks for open, indexable content: Clean HTML, scientific articles, PDF files, and structured, precise information.
-It does not understand emojis, does not recognize hashtags, and struggles to index short videos without text.
-As a result: If your knowledge or expertise is trapped in a “story” that disappears after 24 hours, AI will never see you.
-Is the Website Still Just a “Front Page” for Physicians?
-Dr. Ahmed Sherif answers firmly: The era of the website as merely a logo and résumé is over.
-Today, a website has become a strategic knowledge repository.
-Smart websites are built to communicate with AI in its own language through: • Structured data (Schema Markup) • In-depth, precise articles • Detailed answers to specialized questions For example: Instead of writing “We perform cosmetic procedures,” publish an article titled: “The Medical Difference Between Cosmetic Abdominoplasty and Postpartum Diastasis Recti Repair.”
-This depth trains AI to associate the physician’s name with: precision, trust, and professionalism.
-Those who do this today are securing a place in AI’s memory for years to come.
-Should We Abandon Social Media?
-Dr. Ahmed Sherif explains: I am not calling for abandoning it, but for restructuring its role.
+To see this yourself: Search for something using Facebook’s internal search box—you will find shallow and often irrelevant results.
+But after just five minutes of browsing, your timeline suddenly turns into paid advertisements related to what you searched for.
+This is not a coincidence; it is a closed system whose primary purpose is to force you to pay.
+Artificial intelligence, on the other hand, searches for open, indexable content, such as clean HTML, scientific articles, PDF files, and structured, precise information.
+It does not understand emojis, does not recognize hashtags, and struggles to index short videos without accompanying text.
+Therefore: If your knowledge or expertise is trapped in a “story” that disappears after 24 hours, AI will never see you.
+Is the Website Still Just a “Showcase” for Physicians?
+Dr. Ahmed Sherif answers decisively: The era of the website as merely a logo and résumé is over.
+Today, the website has become a strategic knowledge repository.
+Smart websites are built to communicate with artificial intelligence in its own language through: • Structured data (Schema Markup) • In-depth, precise articles • Detailed answers to specialized questions For example: Instead of writing “We perform cosmetic procedures,” publish an article titled: “The Medical Difference Between Cosmetic Abdominoplasty and Postpartum Diastasis Recti Repair.”
+This depth trains artificial intelligence to associate the physician’s name with: precision, trust, and professionalism.
+Those who do this today are securing a place in the AI’s memory for years to come.
+Are We Calling for Abandoning Social Media?
+Dr. Ahmed Sherif clarifies: I am not calling for abandoning it, but for restructuring its role.
 Social media is no longer a final display platform; it has become a recruitment channel.
-Its role now is: Attract the audience → Direct them to your website → Convert them into email subscribers → Then into real clients or patients.
-This is the concept of owning the audience, rather than renting it on a platform whose data you do not own and whose rules you do not control.
-Finally: Where Does the Human Element Go in an AI-Driven World?
-Dr. Ahmed Sherif responds: Although AI seeks information quality, real trust is built through human presence.
-AI does not trust a robot that writes like a human—it trusts a real human documenting real expertise.
-That is why, alongside scientific articles, human presence must be strengthened through: • Live sessions • Patient testimonials • Authentic, unfiltered videos of the physician • Honest content that reflects the doctor’s true personality This content should then be documented and preserved on the website to become a permanent digital asset, not a fleeting trend.
+Its function now is: Attract the audience → Direct them to your website → Convert them into email subscribers → Then into real clients or patients.
+This is the concept of owning the audience, rather than renting it within a platform whose data you do not own and whose rules you cannot control.
+Finally: Where Does the Human Element Go Amid Machine Dominance?
+Dr. Ahmed Sherif responds: Although artificial intelligence seeks information quality, real trust is built through human presence.
+AI does not trust a robot that writes like a human; it trusts a real human documenting real expertise.
+Therefore, alongside scientific articles, human presence must be strengthened through: • Live sessions • Patient testimonials • Authentic, unfiltered videos of the physician • Honest content that reflects the doctor’s true personality This content should then be documented and preserved on the website to become a permanent digital asset, not a fleeting trend.
+It is worth noting that Dr. Ahmed Sherif holds an honorary doctorate in Marketing and Business Administration from Lancaster Academic Academy – United Kingdom, an MBA and a Diploma in Business Administration from the Faculty of Commerce, Cairo University.
+He is the CEO of Alpha Centauri for Marketing and Medical Conference Organization, and Co-Founder of the International Association of Aesthetic and Urogenital Gynecology (IAAUG).

 After His Participation in the GAERID Conference in Cologne, Germany, Dr. Ahmed Sherif: Female Genital Mutilation Is a Health, Social, and Economic Issue That Requires Immediate Action